doublerobotics/d3-sdk/docs/WPA2 Manual Config.md

 # Configure WPA2 Manually

-While WPA2 personal (PSK) and WPA2 Enterprise (EAP-MSCHAPv2) are configurable in the on-screen user interface of Double 3, some network types, such as EAP-TLS, require installing certificates to the device or other custom settings.
-You'll need to talk with your network admin to get the certificate file(s) and the details of the network configuration.
+While WPA2 personal (PSK) and WPA2 Enterprise (EAP-MSCHAPv2) are configurable in the on-screen user interface of Double 3, some network types, such as EAP-TLS or EAP-PEAP-MSCHAPv2 (with CA certificate), require copying certificates to the device or other custom settings.

+__You'll need to talk with your network admin to get the certificate file(s) and the technical details of the network configuration.__

 Your D3 will need to be in Developer Mode for this.
 [See how to request Developer Mode](Developer%20Mode.md)